-Article A4.7 Validity period for results
+Article A4.8 Validity period for results

-- 1. The period of validity for the results of an examination that has been passed is indefinite, unless the knowledge or skills tested have been scientifically invalidated or are proven to have lost their relevance. - 2.
+- 1. The period of validity for the results of an exam that has been passed is unlimited.
+The validity of an exam result can only be restricted if the tested knowledge, insight or skills are proven to be out of date. - 2.
 Test results are only valid in the academic year in which they were obtained, unless they are aggregated into an exam result. - 3.
 The Examination Board may extend the validity of test results in individual cases at the request of the student.

-Article A4.8 Post-examination discussion and right of inspection
+Article A4.9 Post-examination discussion and right of inspection